greilick-industries/rcatc-scripts-grblhal/README.md

 If at any time during your session the tool gets out of sync through an unexpected stop in the middle of a tool change cycle, follow the same steps before resuming operations.

+## Important Notes

+### Tool 0
+Changing tools automatically to a bare spindle may not be achieved using M6 T0.
+Calling M6 with 0 for the selected tool will bypass the TC.macro and simply set the current tool to 0 without unloading.
+The included macros use Tool 98 as a substitute for Tool 0 as a workaround for this behavior.
+All of the macros treat Tool 0 and Tool 98 as the same tool(None).

+### Debug Messages
+The included macros use the DEBUG function to provide messages to the user and aid in debugging when there is an unexpected issue.
+In order for the messages to print to the console, setting $534 must be set to 1.